Board of Directors

 Dr. Krumholz, a board certified internist and cardiovascular disease specialist, is the Harold H. Hines Jr. Professor of Medicine and Epidemiology and Public Health at Yale University School of Medicine, where he is Director of the Robert Wood Johnson Clinical Scholars Program.
 He is also the Director of the Yale-New Haven Hospital Center for Outcomes Research and Evaluation.

 His research is focused on determining optimal clinical and population-based strategies for improving the prevention, treatment and outcome of cardiovascular disease.
 The research and its application has contributed to elevating the quality of practice, eliminating disparities, defining new treatment standards, improving professional standards and guiding health care policy.

 Dr. Krumholz is an elected member of the Association of American Physicians, the American Society for Clinical Investigation and the Institute of Medicine.
+He is also an at-large member of the American Board of Internal Medicine Board of Directors.
 He was named an American Heart Association Distinguished Scientist.